inferadb/control/CONTRIBUTING.md

-# Contributing to InferaDB Management API
+# Contributing to InferaDB Control

-Thank you for your interest in contributing to the InferaDB Management API!
+Thank you for your interest in contributing to the InferaDB Control!
 This document provides guidelines and best practices for contributing to this project.

 ## Getting Started